 Graeme is the co-director of the Visual Impairment Centre for Teaching and ...

 Telephone +44 (0)121 414 6736

-Karen Guldberg is currently Director of the Autism Centre for Education and Research (ACER) at the School of Education, University of Birmingham and a senior lecturer in Autism Studies in the Department of Disability, Inclusion and Special Needs (DISN).
+Dr Karen Guldberg is currently Director of the Autism Centre for Education and Research (ACER) at the School of Education, University of Birmingham.
+She is a Senior Lecturer in Autism Studies in the Department of Disability, Inclusion and Special Needs (DISN).

 Telephone +44 (0)121 414 3470

 Lecturer in Social, Emotional and Behavioural Difficulties (SEBD)

 Neil Hall started in his current role in September 2010, although for 20 years, as an Honorary Lecturer, he taught on various CPD programmes in special education and child protection and on initial and post qualification doctoral training courses in educational psychology.
 Neil is a Chartered Psychologist registered with the British Psychological Society (BPS) and a Practitioner ...

 Rachel Hewett is a Research Associate based at Visual Impairment Centre for Teaching and Research